fhumbertodf/dicionario/Textos6.md

 meet if you look hard enough.
 If something doesn't work out the way you planned it, just make the best of the situation.
+Look for the beauty in everything.*

+## 140 My Doll

-Look for the beauty in everything.Article #140 My Doll When I was an infant, I got a rag doll.
+>*When I was an infant, I got a rag doll.
 It was a very plain, little doll, and it wore a clown outfit and a clown's hat.
 I used to take that doll to bed with me every night.